dijasila/ASE/doc/ase/calculators/espresso.rst

    cell in that direction.
 Also accepts ``True`` and ``False``.
  * ``kspacing=0.1`` sets the minimum distance between kpoints in reciprocal space.
- * ``nspin`` should not be specified by the users, if any atom has a magnetic moment spin it is turned on automatically.
+ * ``nspin`` does not typically need to be specified by the user.
+If any atom has a magnetic moment, it is turned on automatically.

 Parallelism
 -----------